Frank Page (Southern Baptist): SBC Executive

 He also convened an intercultural summit on theological education with representatives from the SBC's six seminaries and leaders from various ethnic and racial fellowships within the Convention.
-The summit's assignment was to explore options for "entry-level, low-cost, non-traditional, quality ministerial training and education for pastors and other God-called ministers of the Gospel" which would “lead to admission in degree-seeking courses as students become more fully equipped to pursue accredited higher education goals in specialized fields of study.”
+The summit's assignment was to explore options for "entry-level, low-cost, non-traditional, quality ministerial training and education for pastors and other God-called ministers of the Gospel" which would "lead to admission in degree-seeking courses as students become more fully equipped to pursue accredited higher education goals in specialized fields of study."

 In February 2014, in responding to a motion about mental health issues that had been referred to the Executive Committee by messengers to the 2013 SBC annual meeting, Page announced the creation of a mental health advisory council which is slated to issue a report to Page prior to the 2015 SBC annual meeting.

 He also appointed an advisory council of bivocational and smaller church pastors to help foster a greater sense of family no matter the size or location of churches within Southern Baptist life.

 In March 2018, Page announced his retirement from active ministry.
 Following reprimand from SBC executives, Page was forced to restate his retirement as a resignation, citing a "morally inappropriate relationship" as the driving cause.
-Ronnie Floyd replaced Page as Executive Committee president in 2019, and The Tennesseean reported (February, 2020) that Page returned to pastoral ministry at Pebble Creek Baptist Church in Taylors, South Carolina.
+Ronnie Floyd replaced Page as Executive Committee president in 2019, and The Tennessean reported (February, 2020) that Page returned to pastoral ministry at Pebble Creek Baptist Church in Taylors, South Carolina.

+In February 2024, Frank Page resigned from Pebble Creek Baptist Church.
+A statement from the leadership of the church stated that Page had "recently decided to step away from public ministry, including his role as pastor at Pebble Creek Baptist Church."